Frequently asked questions

 Can I pay with credit card in Nozawa Onsen?

-There are places which do accept credit cards but please be prepared and always have cash with you as many restaurants are cash only.
+There are places which do accept credit cards but please be prepared and always have cash with you as many restaurants are cash only, especially up on the ski resort but also in the village.
 The bus from Iiyama to Nozawa Onsen is cash only (Withdraw cash if coming directly from the airport).

 Is there an ATM or currency exchange in Nozawa Onsen?